AsiganTheSunk/python-torcurl/README.md

 ## Description

 python-torcurl it's a library that gives easy access to use **tor** (`SOCKS5 connections`) with curl in a simple way.
 This library focuses on giving anonymity to your connections throught the internet.
-It Offers, some degree of control over tor processes using **stem** and over curl configuration parameters using **pycurl**.
-Likewise to further hide your identity the user agent will be provided by **fake-useragent** and also you can use multiple tor instances to alternate the connections beetween them using the ProxyRotator included in this library.
+It Offers, some degree of control over tor processes using **stem** and over curl configuration parameters using **pycurl** .
+Likewise to further hide your identity the user agent will be provided by **fake-useragent**.

+Also it offers the chance to use multiple tor instances to alternate the connections beetween, in sequential or random style using the **ProxyRotator** functionalities.

 ### Features